TommasoBrumani/TommasoBrumani/README.md

 💼 <b>Work Experience:</b>

-* `Master's Thesis Worker - Data Science` @ [`Ericsson`](https://www.ericsson.com/) : autonomously developed a microservices-based anomaly detection system for time series data over the span of 6 months.
-Performed data cleaning and feature engineering over a dataset of 4K+ time series, and selected and tuned several algorithms for the purpose of anomaly detection.
+* `Machine Learning Engineer - Master's Thesis Worker` @ [`Ericsson`](https://www.ericsson.com/) : autonomously developed a microservices-based anomaly detection system for time series data over the span of 6 months.
+Performed data cleaning and feature engineering over a dataset of 4K+ time series, selected and tuned several algorithms for the purpose of anomaly detection, and implemented the final ensemble system as microservice.

 * `Backend Developer` @ [`SorintLab`](https://www.sorint.com/) : worked for 1 year as a part-time developer, maintainer, and pipeline administrator on an internal application for reserving office spaces in various offices worldwide.